-All children will start the new academic year at 8.40am on Tuesday 3 September 2024 and should be on the school premises no later than 8.30am.
-We ask that parents of children new to the school do not remain with their child.
-Our staff will greet you on the MUGA (outside main reception) and receive your child and settle him / her into school.
+Year 5 children will start the new academic year at 8.40am on Tuesday 2 September 2025.
+All other pupils (Years 6, 7 & 8) will start on Wednesday 3 September.
+Children should be on the school premises no later than 8.30am.
+Yards are not supervised until 8.10am so we cannot take responsibility for pupils before this time.
+We ask that parents of children new to the school do not remain with their child as our staff will greet you on the MUGA (outside main reception) and welcome him / her into school.

-Break will take place at 10.40am, and students can bring a fruit / vegetable snack.
-We are a no nut school.
+Break will take place at 10.40am and students can bring a fruit / vegetable snack.
+Please note: We are a no nut school.

-Lunchtime is from 11.50am to 12.40pm for years 5 and 6 and from 12.40pm to 1.30pm for years 7 and 8.
-Year 5 are escorted to lunch for the first few days until they become familiar with the system.
+Lunchtime is from 11.50am to 12.40pm for Year 5 and 6 and from 12.40pm to 1.30pm for Year 7 and 8.
+Year 5 are supported in the dining hall for the first few days until they become familiar with the system.

-At 3.20pm school ends and children may be collected from either of our two main gates.
+At 3.20pm, school ends and children may be collected from either of our two main gates.
 If you wish to collect your child by car, please use our car park (off Regent Avenue).

-Students will receive a planner and a timetable on their first day.
-Please go through this with your child on Tuesday afternoon to plan for the week ahead.
+Students will receive a planner, including their timetable on their first day.
+Please go through this with your child to plan for the week ahead.
 They will need their PE kit for their first lesson.